 Home Secretary: What East and West can learn from one another

-At the event which took place on 12 September 2014 the Home Secretary said the importance of the event was to generate growth and promote the dialogue: what East and West can learn from one another:
+It is the event which took place on 12 September 2014 the Home Secretary said the importance of the event was to generate growth and promote the dialogue: what East and West can learn from one another:

 “Controlling immigration doesn’t just mean reducing the numbers, it also means attracting the brightest and best.
 So today I want to talk about the role a well managed immigration system can play in promoting prosperity, providing educational opportunities, enabling the exchange of culture, knowledge and ideas, and encouraging greater friendship between our countries.
 The benefits of a well managed immigration system are deeply rooted in British values, and reflect our openness as an economy and society, our liberalism and our tolerance.
 And as I, and the government, appreciate, if this country is to succeed and win the competition for global talent, then we must be able to attract that talent from whatever it is to be found.”